actgardner/gogen-avro/README.md

 - `<RecordType>.Serialize(io.Writer)` - a method to encode the contents of the struct into the given `io.Writer`
 - `Deserialize<RecordType>(io.Reader)` - a method to read a struct from the given `io.Reader`

+Passing the `--containers` flag also generates a method `New<RecordType>Writer(w io.Writer, codec Codec, batchSize int)` for each record type.
+This is a convenience method to generate a new container writer.

+The containers flag is disabled by default, because the generated files have to import the containers package.

 ### Container File Support

-gogen-avro generates a struct for each record type defined in the supplied schemas.
-Container file support is implemented in a generic way for all generated structs.
-The package `container` has a `Writer` which wraps an `io.Writer` and accepts some arguments for block size (in records) and codec (for compression).
+gogen-avro generates a struct definition for each record type defined in the supplied schemas.

-The `WriteRecord` method in `container.Writer` accepts an `AvroRecord`, which is an interface implemented by every generated record struct.
+The `WriteRecord` method in `container.Writer` accepts an `AvroRecord`, an interface implemented by every generated record struct.

+To create a new `container.Writer`, you can specify the schema manually in `container.NewWriter`, or you can use the `--containers` flag to generate methods for each record type.

 An example of how to write a container file can be found in `example/container/example.go`.